antarikshgosain/spring-security/README.md

 username/password is picked from InMemorySecurityConfig 's @Bean UserDetailsService

 ### in-memory-auth-2
-username/password is picked from InMemorySecurityConfig 's @Bean UserDetailsService /        Everyone is welcome
+username/password is picked from InMemorySecurityConfig 's @Bean UserDetailsService </br>
+/        Everyone is welcome</br>
-/user    User is welcome
+/user    User is welcome</br>
-/admin   Admin is welcome
+/admin   Admin is welcome</br>